Allow and encourage employees to work from home if possible.

 Conduct a contactless temperature check

-Provide sanitization wipes and hand sanitizer - this will be located next to the door with clear signage, to ensure that all clinic visitors properly sanitize their hands.
+Provide sanitization wipes and hand sanitizer - this is located next to the door with clear signage, to ensure that all clinic visitors properly sanitize their hands.

 Screening questions to ask visitors: